sous-chefs/redisio/README.md

 It is important to note that changing the configuration options of redis does not make them take effect on the next chef run.
 Due to how redis works, you cannot reload a configuration without restarting the redis service.
 Redis does not offer a reload option, in order to have new options be used redis must be stopped and started.

 You should make sure to set the ulimit for the user you want to run redis as to be higher than the max connections you allow.
+_NOTE: setting ulimit is not supported on FreeBSD since the ulimit cookbook doesn't support FreeBSD_

 The disable recipe just stops redis and removes it from run levels.